IBM/ibm-spectrum-scale-cloud-install/docs/azure.md

 ### (Option-1) New VNet Based Configuration (Single AZ, Multi AZ)

-This option provisions a new Azure VNet environment consisting of the subnets, nat gateways, internet gateway, security groups, bastion autoscaling group, compute (instances with NO EBS volumes attached) and storage (instances with EBS volumes attached) instances, and then deploys IBM Spectrum Scale into this new VPC with a single or multi availability zone(s).
+This option provisions a new Azure VNet environment consisting of the subnets, nat gateways, internet gateway, security groups, bastion autoscaling group, compute (instances with NO EBS volumes attached) and storage (instances with EBS volumes attached) instances, and then deploys IBM Spectrum Scale into this new VNet with a single or multi availability zone(s).

-Refer to [New VNet Based Configuration](../azure_scale_templates/azure_new_vpc_scale/README.md) for detailed steps, options.
+Refer to [New VNet Based Configuration](../azure_scale_templates/azure_new_vnet_scale/README.md) for detailed steps, options.

 ### (Option-2) Existing VNet Based Configuration (Single AZ, Multi AZ)